Dado Banatao: Career

 After college, he turned down several job offers, including one from Meralco.
 He joined Philippine Airlines as a trainee pilot, and later joined Boeing.
 At Boeing, he worked as a design engineer for the company's new commercial airliner and cargo transport aircraft, Boeing 747, in the United States.
 With the opportunity to stay in the United States, he then took his Master of Science in Electrical Engineering and Computer Science at Stanford University and finished in 1972.
 Banatao also joined the Homebrew Computer Club, where he met Steve Jobs and Steve Wozniak.

-After finishing his master's degree, Banatao worked with different technology companies such as the National Semiconductor, Intersil, and Commodore International where he designed the first single chip, 16-bit microprocessor-based calculator.
+After finishing his master's degree, Banatao worked with different technology companies such as the National Semiconductor, Intersil, and Commodore International.
+He designed the first single chip, 16-bit microprocessor-based calculator.
 In 1981, he developed the first 10-Mbit Ethernet CMOS with silicon coupler data-link control and transceiver chip while working in Seeq Technology.
-He was also credited for the first system logic chip set for IBM's PC-XT and the PC-AT; the local bus concept and one of the first the first GUI accelerator chips for personal computers.
+He was also credited with the first system logic chipset for IBM's PC/XT and PC/AT, the local bus concept, and one of the first GUI accelerator chips for personal computers.